News

 Because food production is one of the single largest contributors to environmental degradation, making changes to our dietary choices can significantly reduce this impact.

-One of the biggest environmental concerns regarding animal-based diets is land use.
-Agriculture is the leading cause of deforestation and biodiversity loss.
-Nearly 80% of the world’s agricultural land is used for livestock, yet it produces less than 18% of calories, globally.2 This imbalance highlights the inefficiency of meat-based diets, compared to more plant-centred diets.
+Another key impact of animal-based diets is their disproportional use of arable land.
+Agriculture is the leading cause of deforestation and biodiversity loss – nearly 80% of the world’s agricultural land is used for livestock, yet it produces less than 18% of calories, globally.2 This imbalance highlights the inefficiency of meat-based diets, compared to more plant-centred diets.

-If everyone adopted a fully plant-based diet, 76% less land would be needed for agriculture.
+If everyone on earth adopted a fully plant-based diet, 76% less land would be needed for agriculture.
 This would free up an area of land the size of Africa.3

 Source: Food Systems Data website